- 83% of the people thought the business with the user-generated review on the landing page was trustworthy

 Reading reviews online is an important part of a consumer’s buying process.
 Each year we survey consumers about how they read and use the information they glean from online reviews.
 In our Local Consumer Review Study we discovered:

-- 68% of consumers say that positive reviews make them more likely to use a local business
+- Positive reviews make 91% of consumers more likely to use a business

 Reviews Also Impact Google Local Pack Results and Organic Local Search Rankings

 Can online reviews and ratings help a business rank higher on the search engines?
-Two recent studies by Moz and The Local SEO Guide show the ranking factors that influence local search rankings.
+Two studies by Moz (2017) and Local SEO Guide (2016) show the ranking factors that influence local search rankings.
 They found that online reviews can help how a website ranks in the Google Local 3-Pack and in organic local search results.

 How Do Online Reviews Impact Trust and Landing Page Conversions?